Gastrointestinal Moderate Calorie

 PRODUCT DETAILS

-For cats with digestive issues and a tendency to gain weight, a diet providing nutrients that help to support both good digestion and healthy weight management is ideal.
-Available in 2kg or 4kg bags, ROYAL CANIN® Gastrointestinal Moderate Calorie is exclusively developed for overweight adult cats with digestive sensitivities.
-Overweight cats can face a number of health risks, which is why a diet that facilitates healthy weight maintenance is so important.
-This exclusive product is reduced in calories to help your cat maintain an ideal weight.
-Thanks to the inclusion of specific fibres - including prebiotics - ROYAL CANIN® Gastrointestinal Moderate Calorie is a highly digestible formula that supports good digestion and healthy transit.
-Prebiotics help to stimulate beneficial bacteria in the gut to further support the digestion process.
-You may notice your cat's appetite decrease when digestive issues occur.
-ROYAL CANIN® Gastrointestinal Moderate Calorie is specially formulated with highly palatable and beneficial nutrients to help maintain your cat's appetite.
+If your dog has digestive sensitivities and a tendency to gain weight, a diet containing specific nutrients can help to support healthy digestive function.
+It's not always easy to pinpoint the cause of your dog's digestive upset, but some signs often seen can include diarrhoea, constipation, vomiting, and loss of appetite.
+Each product in our wide range of gastrointestinal diets is precisely designed to meet the individual needs of dogs with digestive issues.
+Available in 2kg, 7.5kg and 15kg bags, ROYAL CANIN® Moderate Calorie is exclusively formulated to support adult dogs with digestive sensitivities, while also helping them maintain a healthy body weight.
+This highly digestible formula is specially tailored with a balance of fibres to help facilitate better digestion.
+Prebiotics are included to help stimulate a good balance of beneficial gut bacteria to support healthy transit and a healthier environment in the intestines.
+This product has a moderate calorie content to help your dog maintain an ideal weight, especially if they have a tendency to gain weight.
+Despite the reduction in calories, ROYAL CANIN® Moderate Calorie still provides your dog with enough energy for optimal health and wellbeing.
+It is common for your dog's appetite to decrease in times of digestive insecurity.
+ROYAL CANIN® Moderate Calorie is a highly palatable diet with tailor-made kibble that appeals to your dog's appetite.
 As part of the ROYAL CANIN® Veterinary Range, it is important that this product is only given to your pet when recommended by a veterinary professional.
-To cater to each cat's individual preferences, ROYAL CANIN® Gastrointestinal Moderate Calorie is also available as wet food gravy or jelly.
-If you're considering mixed feeding, simply follow the on-pack feeding guidelines to ensure your cat gets an accurate amount of both wet and dry food for optimal benefit.
 At ROYAL CANIN® we're committed to providing nutritional solutions to your pet's needs.
-All our products undergo an extensive quality control process in order to guarantee the optimum quality of food, as well as catering to your cat's specific dietary requirements and lifestyle.
-This means that when your cat eats ROYAL CANIN® Gastrointestinal Moderate Calorie, it's getting a complete and balanced diet.
+All our products undergo an extensive quality control process in order to guarantee the optimum quality of food, as well as catering to your dog's specific dietary requirements and lifestyle.
+This means that when your dog eats ROYAL CANIN® Moderate Calorie, it's getting a complete and balanced diet.